liarjo/MediaBlutlerTest01/docs/addLocalFilterXML.md

-Add locla filter using XML
+Add local filter to AMS Asset using XML
 ==========================

 Introduction